 The one thing that I run into 9 times out of 10 is the fact that these Seniors have the best of the best devices yet those devices sit in the box because they have no idea how to use them.

-After the first day of doing the YouTube Course and witnessing a young lady (I call them young because they are young at heart) watching a YouTube video but has no idea how to turn the volume down I knew I had to share my heart with you all.
+On the first day of doing the YouTube Course, I witnessed a young lady (I call them young because they are young at heart) watching a YouTube video but has no idea how to turn the volume down.
 Her son just bought her that new iPad and had it sent to her.
 No instructions.
 No help.
 No nothing.

 You can watch the video below

 5 Tips on helping our parents/grandparents learn new technology!Does helping your parents with new technology make you feel like joining a support group?
 This video will help save your sanity…and theirs! 😉